praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 - **Hardware-backed** - The PRF secret never leaves the secure element
 - **Phishing-resistant** - Bound to the relying party origin

-The output is essentially [`HMAC-SHA256(device_secret, salt)`](https://developers.yubico.com/WebAuthn/Concepts/PRF_Extension/CTAP2_HMAC_Secret_Deep_Dive.html){: target="\_blank" rel="noopener noreferrer"}.
+The output is essentially [`HMAC-SHA256(device_secret, salt)`](https://developers.yubico.com/WebAuthn/Concepts/PRF_Extension/CTAP2_HMAC_Secret_Deep_Dive.html).
 You get a cryptographically strong 32-byte key that's reproducible, protected by biometrics, and never transmitted over the network.

 To my knowledge, this is the first proposed specification for cross-platform Bitcoin wallet backup using PRF.